-Establishing an enjoyment of physical activity in children, and young people and helping develop positive habits and routines is important.
-It increases the likelihood they will continue to be active into adulthood.
+Helping children and young people enjoy physical activity in children, and develop positive habits and routines is important.
+It makes it more likely they will continue to be active into adulthood.

 Many families have low activity levels and schools can play a vital role in helping young people -both ‘sporty’ and not - find activity they enjoy and can continue to participate in.